13 (Blur album): Musical style and composition

-13 sees the band moving further away from their Britpop past into more cerebral and denser musical territory.
+13 sees the band moving further away from their Britpop past into more cerebral and dense musical territory.
 Some of the songs, however, are evocative of songs from their previous efforts, such as "Bugman", "Coffee & TV" and "1992".
 "Bugman" has an industrial rock sound.
 The instrumental closer "Optigan 1" was created using an Optigan optical organ.
 The album is in the style of a loose concept album, much like other Blur albums, in this case about life and relationships.
 Much of the album was inspired by Albarn's breakup with Elastica singer Justine Frischmann.
 Two of the singles, "Tender" and "No Distance Left to Run", describe Albarn's love for Frischmann and his struggle to move on.
 The album features several short hidden tracks at the end of songs, stretching the playing time out; examples of this are "Coffee & TV", "B.L.U.R.E.M.I.", "Battle" and "Caramel", the latter of which features two hidden tracks.
 The album is named after the band's recording studio as well as the number of tracks on the album (bar the hidden tracks).